Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Introduction

-During initialization, only text prompts of the story are utilized to generate reference images.
-In subsequent iterations, the global embeddings of all images generated in the previous round, along with the text embeddings, collaboratively guide the image generation process.
-To implement the iterative paradigm efficiently, we propose a plug-and-play \textit{Global Reference Cross-Attention (GRCA)}, where all global image embeddings act as keys and values.
-This significantly reduces computational costs, as global embeddings operate at a lower dimensionality than the intermediate denoising features used in CSA.
-Additionally, to strike a balance between visual consistency and text controllability, we introduce a linear weighting strategy in the iterative paradigm to fuse both modalities.
+Specifically, during initialization, only text prompts of the story are utilized to generate the full story frames without any reference.
+In the subsequent iterations, the global embeddings of the full-length story frames from the previous iteration as the reference, along with the text embeddings, collaboratively guide story generation.
+To implement the iterative paradigm, we introduce a plug-and-play \textit{Global Reference Cross-Attention (GRCA)} for long story visualization.
+Some subject-consistent generation methods, such as the decoupled cross-attention in IP-Adapter~\citep{ye2023ip}, also contribute to story visualization.
+However, they are designed to maintain semantic consistency in individual images, whereas story visualization requires connections across all frames, making them not directly applicable.
+Different from the IP-Adapter, the global embeddings of the full-length reference images act as keys and values in GRCA.
+Unlike the intermediate denoising features used in CSA in StoryDiffusion~\citep{zhou2024storydiffusion}, the global embeddings in GRCA allow more image frames to be referenced to maintain global semantic consistency.
+The processes of computing the token similarity matrix and merging tokens in GRCA adaptively aggregate visual features from reference images similar to the currently generated image (Fig.~\ref{fig:attn}).
+This ultimately ensures the semantic consistency in the iterative paradigm and reduces the influence from noisy references.
+Additionally, to strike a balance between visual consistency and text controllability, we introduce a linear weighting strategy to fuse both modalities.

-Extensive experiments demonstrate that Story-Adapter consistently outperforms existing methods for visualizing both regular-length and long stories (up to 100 frames).
-Specifically, in the context of regular-length story visualization using the StorySalon benchmark dataset~\citep{liu2024intelligent}, Story-Adapter exceeds the baseline model, StoryGen~\citep{liu2024intelligent}, achieving a 9.4\% improvement in average Character-Character Similarity (aCCS)~\citep{cheng2024theatergen} and a 21.71 reduction in average Fréchet Inception Distance (aFID)~\citep{cheng2024theatergen}.
-For long story visualization, Story-Adapter also demonstrates solid advancements, achieving gains of 3.4\% in aCCS and 8.14 in aFID compared to StoryDiffusion~\citep{zhou2024storydiffusion}, demonstrating the superior generative quality of Story-Adapter, particularly in terms of semantic consistency and fine-grained interactions.
+Extensive experiments demonstrate that Story-Iter consistently outperforms existing methods for visualizing both regular-length and long stories (up to \underline{\emph{100 frames}}).
+Specifically, in the context of regular-length story visualization using the StorySalon benchmark~\citep{liu2024intelligent}, Story-Iter exceeds the baseline model, StoryGen~\citep{liu2024intelligent}, achieving a 9.4\% improvement in average Character-Character Similarity (aCCS)~\citep{cheng2024theatergen} and a 21.71 reduction in average Fréchet Inception Distance (aFID)~\citep{cheng2024theatergen}.
+For long story visualization, Story-Iter also demonstrates solid advancements, achieving gains of 3.4\% in aCCS and 8.14 in aFID compared to StoryDiffusion~\citep{zhou2024storydiffusion}, demonstrating the superior generative quality of Story-Iter, particularly in semantic consistency and fine-grained interactions.